AdobeDocs/commerce-merchant-services.en/help/experience-platform-connector/connect-data.md

     1. To access the dataset ID, open the Experience Platform UI and select **Datasets** in the left-navigation to open the **Datasets** dashboard.
 The dashboard lists all available datasets for your organization.
 Details are displayed for each listed dataset, including its name, the schema the dataset adheres to, and status of the most recent ingestion run.
     1. Open the dataset associated with your datastream.
-    1. In the right-hand pane, you will see details about the dataset.
+    1. In the right-hand pane, you see details about the dataset.
 Copy the dataset ID.

     ![Copy Dataset ID](./assets/retrieve-dataset-id.png){width="700" zoomable="yes"}

 1. In the **From** and **To** fields specify the data range for the historical order data you want to send.
-You cannot select a date range that exceeds 5 years.
+You cannot select a date range that exceeds five years.

 1. Select [!UICONTROL Start Sync] to trigger the sync to begin.
 Historical order data is batched data as opposed to storefront and back office data that is streaming data.
 Batched data takes about 45 minutes to arrive in Experience Platform.

     >[!NOTE]
     >
-    >For beta, if you trigger a sync multiple times on the same or overlapping time range, you will see duplicate events in the dataset.
+    >For beta, if you trigger a sync multiple times on the same or overlapping time range, you see duplicate events in the dataset.

 ## Confirm that event data is collected